-- Start by preparing your trays.
-Line them with parchment paper and pre-heat your oven to 170 degrees Celsius.
+- Start by preparing your baking tray.
+Line them with parchment paper or cookie sheets and pre-heat your oven to 170 degrees Celsius.

-- While the oven is preheating, mix the cookie dough.
+- While the oven is preheating, mix the no spread sugar cookie dough.

-- Place the butter (softened to room temperature) and castor sugar in a bowl.
-Beat these with a mixer until they turn light and creamy.
+- Place the softened butter and castor sugar in a medium or large bowl.
+Beat these with a hand mixer or stand mixer on medium speed until they turn light and creamy.
 Suffice if the mixture turns creamy.
 Do not beat until it's fluffy.

 - Next, add the whole egg and continue beating until it's well incorporated.
 Scrape the sides fo the bowl so that the ingredients are all well combined.
 Again, do not over beat the mixture.
 Suffice if the egg traces are no longer visible.

-- Add in vanilla essence and give the mixture a quick mix.
+- Add in vanilla extract and give the mixture a quick mix.

-- At time point, if you would like to change the flavour of your cookies to lemon, coffee, or orange, add in the rinds and coffee at this stage.
+- At time point, if you would like to change the flavour of your cookies to lemon, coffee, or orange, add in the orange or lemon zest or coffee at this stage.
 Omit the vanilla essence.

-- Finally, add in the flour.
+- Finally, add in the flour into the wet ingredients.
 You can add this all at once or in batches, both ways are fine.
-Mix the dough until it comes together.
+Mix on low speed the dough until it comes together.

 Chilling the dough

-- For perfectly cut out, no spread sugar cookies, the dough should be chilled until its firm but still workable.
+- For best results and perfectly cut out, no spread sugar cookies, the dough should be chilled until its firm but still workable.

 - Divide the dough into sections so that it is easier to work with.
-Place it between 2 sheets of parchment paper and roll with the guide of 2 dowel rod on either side for consistent thickness.
-Remove the top layer of the parchment paper and cut the dough into desired shapes.
+Place it between 2 sheets of parchment paper and roll with the guide of 2 dowel rod on either side for even thickness.
+Remove the top layer of the parchment paper and cut the rolled dough into desired shapes with cookie cutters.

-- Lift the cutout cookies and place them onto your prepared trays.
-Since the cookies do not spread while baking, there is no need to put them too far apart.
-Suffice if you leave about 1 cm gap between each cookie for easy handling.
+- Lift the cutout sugar cookies and place them onto your cookie sheet or baking sheet.
+Since the cookies do not spread, there is no need to put them too far apart.
+Suffice if you leave about 1 cm gap between each of the cut-out cookies for easy handling.

 Chilling the cut out cookies

-- Once the tray is full, pop it into the fridge again to allow the unbaked no spread cookies to chill and firm up.
-Anytime between 15 to 20 minutes is sufficient.
+- Once the tray is full, pop it into the fridge again to allow the cut out no spread cookie dough to chill and firm up.
+Anytime between 15-20 minutes is sufficient.

-- Remove cookies from the oven and cool them on a wire rack.
+- Remove cookies from the oven and cool them on a cooling rack or wire rack.
 Let them cool down completely before frosting or decorating them.

 Cookie flavor can be varied

-- This recipe is for vanilla-flavored sugar cookies.
-You can use the same recipe to create different flavored cookies.
-See the notes in the recipe card below on how to adjust the recipe for lemon, chocolate, orange, and coffee-flavored sugar cookies.
+- This recipe is for vanilla-flavored no spread sugar cookies.
+You can use it to create different flavored cookies.
+See the notes in the recipe card below on how to adjust the ingredients for lemon, chocolate, orange, and coffee-flavored no spread sugar cookies.

-- To make sure the cookies don’t lose their shape, place the cutout cookies onto a baking tray and refrigerate them until they are firm, before popping them into the oven.
-That way, the cookies will come out baked in the exact shape you put them in.
+- To make sure the cookies do not spread and loose their shape when baking, place the cutout cookies onto a tray and refrigerate them until they are firm, before popping them into the oven.
+That way, the cookies will come out in the exact shape you put them in.

 - To ensure you can uniform thickness for all your cookies, place dowel rods on either side of the dough and roll it with the rolling pin resting on the sticks on either side of the rolling pin.
 That way, the thickness of the rolled cookies will be uniform all over and so would your cookies, after cutting them out.

-Adjust the baking time for larger and thicker cookies.
+Adjust the bake time for larger and thicker cookie

-If your sugar cookies are large and thick, you would typically need to increase your baking time.
+- If your no spread sugar cookies are large and thick, you would typically need to increase your time.

-Here is the full printable version of my no spread sugar cookies recipe.
-And while you are at it, don’t forget to read up my recipe notes just above.
+Here is the full printable version of my no spread sugar cookie recipe.
+And while you are at it, don’t forget to read up my notes just above.
 The notes will help you make the best no spread sugar cookies every single time!